sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Fixed size of custom toolbar icons.
 * (sbormann) Added DISCHARGE to Battery.
 * (sbormann) Fixed Favorites not working in map-widget with instance-number.
+* (sbormann) Enhance JSON-Table to work with alexa-shoppinglist-adapter.

 ### 2.0.1 (2022-03-09)
 * (sbormann) Fixed json-table sorting order.